Aman018-gif/asl-recognition/README.md

 🙌 Acknowledgements
 This project was developed as part of an internship at The LNM Institute of Information Technology (LNMIIT), Jaipur.

-Special thanks to:
+#### Special thanks to:

-Dr. Sandeep Saini
+Dr. Sandeep Saini,
 Dean of Academic Affairs, LNMIIT
 For his constant guidance and support throughout the project.

-Team Members:
+#### Team Members:

-Aman Kaushal
+- Aman Kaushal

-Prakhar Agrawal
+- Prakhar Agrawal

-Manan Rathi
+- Manan Rathi

-Lov Chaudary
+- Lov Chaudary

-Libraries and Tools:
+#### Libraries and Tools:

-MediaPipe by Google for hand landmark detection
+- MediaPipe by Google for hand landmark detection

-OpenCV for image processing and visualization
+- OpenCV for image processing and visualization

-scikit-learn for model training (Random Forest)
+- scikit-learn for model training (Random Forest)

-Raspberry Pi for real-time deployment and testing
+- Raspberry Pi for real-time deployment and testing